 - Take LOTS of pictures to ensure you get a clear photo.

 7. Get a picture with Santa!

 You can go to the mall or find out where Santa will be appearing for free pictures.
-There are usually several business that advertise free pictures with Santa this time of year.
+There are usually several businesses that advertise free pictures with Santa this time of year.

 8. Make an ornament with baby’s hand or foot prints.

 You will want to look back in the years to come and see how little your baby’s fingers and toes were.
-And as they get older, they will love seeing their baby foot prints each Christmas!
+As your child gets older, he will love seeing his baby foot prints each Christmas!

 Here is a simple recipe for a dough ornament.

 Christmas pajamas are super cute, especially on a baby!
 Make sure you find a cute set of PJ’s and get a picture of your baby in them.
 You could give them to your baby at the beginning of December to wear all month or wait until Christmas Eve for a special night.